cjreplogle/BGT-C/help.md

 * Also particular to the concentric cylinder infill layers.
 This just determines how many radial protrusions there are in a single 2D cross section.
 (Rather than a set distance for rectilinear infills)

 ### Fill (Concentric Infill Only)
-* Determines whether to repeat the outer pattern on the inside of the structure, use a rectilinear infill (not yet), or keep the scaffold hollow.
+* Determines whether to repeat the outer pattern on the inside of the structure, use a rectilinear infill (not yet), or keep the scaffold hollow. [^](#bgt-documentation)

 ## Transformation Parameters